 The funding application process for English-domiciled students is as follows:

 - Applications are made online to Student Finance England at www.gov.uk/apply-online-for-student-finance.
+Applications are expected to open in early 2023.

 - After you have applied for student funding, you will be able to manage your account online.